depixusgenome/trackanalysis/doc/RampApp/ramps.rst

       Using this plot allows seeing the number of bases which will be available for analysis at a given force.

 #.
-The number of beads per category:
+The status of the beads:

     #. *ok* are beads which don't raise any flags,
     #. *fixed* are beads which:

         * have a good |NOISE| level,
-        * are small enough,
+        * with little difference between behaviors at opening and closing:
+          :math:`|z(zmag, opening) - z(zmag, closing)| < 50nm`
-        * and for which a opening jump is detected in phase 2.
+        * for which a opening jump is detected in phase 2 or 4.

     #. *bad* are beads with incorrect |NOISE| or |DZ|.

 #.
+The slider reports the average height of beads at a given force.
+This
+   is the amount of material which will not be measurable because the force does not allow the bead to close.
+The vertical green line on the plot materialises that current force value.
+The table below reports the number of beads closing at 95% or more, from 90 to 95%, etc... for the zmag value set by the slider

+#.
 The size of *ok* beads.
 This size is simply a median of phase 3 minus the
    median of phase 1.
 These sizes are roughly clustered into bins of a given size, which can be set by using the slider.
-The non-empty bins are reported.
+The non-empty bins only are reported.

-#.
-The second slider reports the average height of beads at a given force.
-This
-   is the amount of material which will not be measurable because the force does not allow the bead to close.

-#.
-Finally the last table reports the average height of beads for a few select
-   forces.

 Average Behaviours
 ==================